xnodix/deep-learning-machine-vision-camera-lens-guide/README.md

 |Edmund Optics|83-160|25| | |F2.1-F16|200+|38.9 x |C|177|4/3| |d40 x 63.5| |M34 x 0.5|
 |Edmund Optics|83-165|50| | |F2.15-F16|275+| |C|565|4/3| |d54 x 112| |M43 x 0.75|

+Based on our lens calculations with a focal length of the lens being 12, using Fujinon's CF12ZA-1S lens will do the job.

+## Conlcusion

+If we want to design a machine vision system that can capture defects in PCBA mannufacturing such missing or skewed components, on a PCB board with dimensions of 85mm x 56mm plus given some random orientation (placemenet under the FOV of the camera/sensor), we can rest assured that using a camera which incorporates Sony's IMX253 sensor with Fujinon's CF12ZA-1S lens will do the job.